 - When preprovisioning chassis slots, cards, MCMs, CMA/MDAs, and Ethernet ports, distribute the LAG ports for a given LAG over as many slots and CMA/MDAs as possible.
-This minimizes the impact that a slot or CMA/MDA failure has on the performance of the LAG. - A maximum of 200 LAGs, 16 ports in each, can be configured on a 7750 SR. The 7750 SR-1 supports a maximum of 64 LAGs. - Ports can be added or removed from the LAG while the LAG and its ports (other than the port being removed) remain operational.
+This minimizes the impact that a slot or CMA/MDA failure has on the performance of the LAG. - Ports can be added or removed from the LAG while the LAG and its ports (other than the port being removed) remain operational.
 When ports to and/or from the LAG are added or removed, the hashing algorithm is adjusted for the new port count. - The show commands display physical port statistics on a port-by-port basis or the entire LAG can be displayed. - LAG is supported on Ethernet ports. - Ports of a particular LAG can be of different types but they must be the same speed and duplex.
 To guarantee the same port speed is used for all ports in a LAG, autonegotiation must be disabled or in limited mode to ensure only a specific speed is advertised.
 For 10GBE ports, the xgig setting must be set to the same value.